Microsoft/azure-docs.pt-pt/articles/security-center/security-center-permissions.md

 * **Administrador de Segurança**: Um utilizador que pertença a esta função tem os mesmos direitos que o Leitor de Segurança e também pode atualizar a política de segurança e rejeitar alertas e recomendações.

 > [!NOTE]
 > As funções de segurança, Leitor de Segurança e Administrador de Segurança, têm acesso apenas no Centro de Segurança.
-As funções de segurança não têm acesso a outras áreas de serviço do Azure, tais como Armazenamento, Web & Mobile ou Internet das Coisas.
+As funções de segurança não têm acesso a outras áreas de serviço do Azure, tais como Armazenamento, Web & Mobile ou Internet of Things.
 >
 >

-## <a name="roles-and-allowed-actions"></a>Papéis e ações permitidas
+## <a name="roles-and-allowed-actions"></a>Funções e ações permitidas

 A tabela seguinte exibe funções e permitiu ações no Centro de Segurança.